 Pet policies and fees will vary from listing to listing and are, with the exception of assistance animals, left up to the property owner.

-HomeAway (VRBO’s parent company) has the additional policy that owners have to comply with the assistance animal policy whether or not their neighborhood mandates or local laws prohibit the animal because of breed or weight.
-They point you to reviewing your local laws before listing with VRBO.
+Vrbo’s parent company, HomeAway, has the additional policy that owners have to comply with the assistance animal policy whether or not their neighborhood mandates or local laws prohibit the animal because of breed or weight.

 Hosts on both platforms have the option to add cleaning fees, and the amount of those fees can be different for each host.